 Do you review wines that wineries or agencies send you?

 Yes.
 About 10% of my reviews result from tasting samples sent to me by wineries or agents.
-I feel a responsibility to taste all the samples I receive as I’m always trying to find great wines for my readers and their consumers.
+I feel a responsibility to taste all the samples I receive as I’m always trying to find great wines for my readers.
 I recognize that the cost for a winery or agent to send me samples isn’t insignificant, however these aren’t gifts or for my personal drinking pleasure.
 They’re important piece of information that I need to do my job, and for a winery to have their wines evaluated.

 Must the winery or agency be a member of your site to have a wine reviewed?